 Note that hyperinflation will be driven by an excessive money supply and extreme supply and demand imbalance.

 The money supply is how much cash and liquid assets are in the economy.
 Stimulus payments therefore add to the money supply.
 In theory, the more money that circulates throughout the economy, the greater the chances of higher levels of inflation.
-As of recently, the $5 trillion pandemic-era stimulus over March 2020 to March 2021 has been substantially higher than previous aid measures, which can be seen with the spike in the chart below:
+For example, the $5 trillion pandemic-era stimulus over March 2020 to March 2021 has been substantially higher than previous aid measures, which can be seen with the spike in the live chart below:

-Therefore, it can be argued now that inflation levels in the future may be higher, as already evident with the current 4.2% inflation rate, the highest it has been since September 2008.
+Therefore, it can be argued now that inflation levels in the future may be higher, as already evident with the current 8.5% inflation rate (as of Q2 2022), the highest it has been since September 2008.
 Fortunately, the Fed can fairly quickly shrink the money supply if inflation rates rise above expectations, by raising bank reserve requirements in the U.S. This would help to reduce the amount of money in circulation which, in practice, will help reduce inflation levels.

-The velocity of money chart is shown below:
+The live M2 velocity of money chart is shown below:

 As you can see, the velocity of money has been regularly decreasing, which means that less transactions are occurring between individuals within the U.S.